-Supporting the quantitative analysis in this report, sector level analysis highlighted that differences in return impact are most visible at an industry-sector level, with significant divergence between scenarios.
+Supporting the quantitative analysis in the 2023 report, sector level analysis highlighted that differences in return impact are most visible at an industry-sector level, with significant divergence between scenarios.

-As return impacts in this modelling are expressed relative to a climate-informed baseline, sector-specific impacts are driven both by what happens under the scenarios, but also by what does not happen (but was priced in).
+As return impacts in the modelling are expressed relative to a climate-informed baseline, sector-specific impacts are driven both by what happens under the scenarios, but also by what does not happen (but was priced in).
 For example, there is a positive impact on the low carbon electricity sector under the Rapid Transition, which is an intuitive outcome.
 Alternatively, there is a positive impact on the oil & gas sector under the Failed Transition, which is a result of the sector performing better than expected in this scenario (i.e. more revenue than expected for underlying companies).

-This finding informs Trustee thinking when reviewing the Plan's Corporate Bond portfolio, and specifically the underlying sector exposures.
-The Trustee has already consented to one of the Plan's portfolio managers implementing a coal exclusion policy, and will continue to take account of climate risk across different sectors in future reviews.
+This finding informs Trustee thinking when reviewing the Plan's corporate bond holdings, and specifically the underlying sector exposures.
+The Trustee has already consented to one of the Plan's portfolio managers implementing a coal exclusion policy.
+Further, following a review of the corporate bond funds in June 2024, there has been engagement with LGIM on the decarbonisation of the Plan's LGIM Buy & Maintain Credit fund, with trading carried out to reduce carbon intensity in the fund in September 2024, and an additional focus on accelerating temperature alignment of the fund, targeting alignment to 1.5 degrees by 2030.
+The Trustee will continue to take account of climate risk across different sectors in future reviews.